Huber-group-EMBL/CSAMA_website/content/about.md

 The course covers a wide range of topics, including but not limited to:

 - Introduction to R and Bioconductor
-- The elements of statistics: hypothesis testing, multiple testing, bootstrap and permutation testing, clustering and classification, machine learning, visualisation
+- Elements of statistics: visualization, regression, PCA and other low-dimensional embeddings, statistical tests incl. multiple, classification / supervised machine learning
 - RNA-Seq data analysis – bulk and single cell
 - Computing with sequences and genomic intervals
 - Working with annotation – genes, genomic features, variants, transcripts and proteins